software-tools-books/js4ds/lessons/oop.md

 ### Filtering

-Define a class called `Filter` whose `call` method returns an empty string if its argument matches one of the value given to its constructor, or `null` otherwise:
+Define a class called `Filter` whose `call` method returns an empty string if its input matches one of the values given to its constructor, or `null` otherwise:

 ```js